passiv/snaptrade-sdks/sdks/csharp/docs/TradingApi.md

             try
             {
-                // Check impact of trades on account.
-                ManualTradeAndImpact result = client.Trading.GetOrderImpact(userId, userSecret, manualTradeForm);
+                // Check the impact of a trade on an account ManualTradeAndImpact result = client.Trading.GetOrderImpact(userId, userSecret, manualTradeForm);
                 Console.WriteLine(result);
             }